 Filing the published financial reports

 When listed companies publish their annual and semi-annual financial reports, these reports must be simultaneously filed with the AFM via Loket AFM.
 The filed information will be included in the Register of Financial Reporting.
 The AFM will forward the adopted financial statements within three days to the office of the Commercial Register of the Chamber of Commerce.

 Filing the adopted financial statements with the Chamber of Commerce via the AFM

-As soon as the financial statements have been adopted by the shareholders at the Annual General Meeting the listed company must file them (including the annual report and other information) within five days with the AFM in PDF format at firstname.lastname@example.org.
+As soon as the financial statements have been adopted by the shareholders at the Annual General Meeting the listed company must file them (including the annual report and other information) within five days with the AFM at firstname.lastname@example.org.
 To this end, the listed company must send the adopted financial statements (including the annual report and other information) accompanied by the form for filing annual accounts with the Chamber of Commerce to email@example.com.

 If the financial statements have not been adopted within six months after the end of the financial year this should be reported, using the same address: firstname.lastname@example.org.